-A 7 day Notice to Cure can benefit both Landlords and Tenants.
-Florida Statute 83.56 and 83.60 govern the 7 Day Notice Process.
-A Landlord can give a Tenant a 7 Day notice to Cure if the Tenant has failed to maintain the property or committed violations unrelated to rent.
-Upon receiving the notice, the Tenant has 7 days to fix the noncompliance.
-If the violation is removed within 7 days, they can continue to live at the property.
-However, if the same noncompliance is violated within 12 months of the notice, an Eviction can be filed.
+A Florida 7 day Notice can benefit Landlords and Tenants.
+A Landlord can give a Tenant a 7 Day notice if the Tenant failed to maintain the property or committed violations unrelated to rent.
+The Tenant then has 7 days to fix the noncompliance.
+If the noncompliance is removed, the Tenant can continue to live at the property.
+However, if the same violation occurs within 12 months, an Eviction can be filed.

 Ultimately, a Judge determines if the Landlord or Tenant violated the terms of the lease.
-Before sending a 7 day Notice to Cure to the Landlord or Tenant, consult a Landlord/Tenant Attorney.
-As discussed, a 7 day notice to Cure can benefit both Landlords and Tenants.
-If you are unsure about your rights as a Landlord or a Tenant regarding lease violations, contact our office today at (954) 990-7552.
+Before sending a 7 day Notice to the Landlord or Tenant, consult a Landlord/Tenant Attorney.
+As discussed, a 7 day notice can benefit both Landlords and Tenants.
+If you are unsure about your rights regarding lease violations, contact our office today at (954) 990-7552.